-The stratified random sampling of the pools allows us to investigate the behavior of the Twist measure as relevance judgment sets become less complete following the methodology presented in Buckley and Voorhees (2004), which is here adapted to the case of multigraded relevance.
-For each topic, a separate list of documents at each relevance grade (not relevant, relevant, highly relevant, . . .) has been created from the original pool; for each sampling ratio P%, we selected $X = P\% \times D$ documents at the given relevance level, ensuring that at least 1 somehow relevant document and at least 10 not relevant documents are selected; the first max(1,X) documents from the random list at each relevant level have then been selected to constitute the new reduced pool; each smaller pool is a subset of each larger pool because we always select from the top of the lists.
-We used P% = [90,70, 50, 30, 10].
-Most effectiveness measures are known to be
+The stratified random sampling of the pools allows us to investigate the behavior of the Twist measure as relevance judgment sets become less complete following the methodology presented in (Buckley and Voorhees, 2004), which is here adapted to the case of multi-graded relevance.
+For each topic, a separate list of documents at each relevance grade (not relevant, relevant, highly relevant, ...) has been created from the original pool; for each sampling ratio P%, we selected $X = P\% \times D$ documents at the given relevance level, ensuring that at least 1 somehow relevant document and at least 10 not relevant documents are selected; the first max(1, X) documents from the random list at each relevant level have then been selected to constitute the new reduced pool; each smaller pool is a subset of each larger pool since we always select from the top of the lists.
+We used P% = [90, 70, 50, 30, 10].
+Most effectiveness measures are known to be "unstable for very small numbers of relevant documents" (Buckley and Voorhees, 2004) and also for this reason, the bpref measure (implemented by following the definition given in (Soboroff, 2006)) which has empirically shown to be robust to down-sampling has been introduced as a term of comparison with the Twist measure.